AmitSudry/Hunter/README.md

 Imported 2 environments for the unity assets store and started to test and integrate them with the game.

 week 6:
 Added more menus such as a pause menu.
 Added lose/win UI with a following menu to enable restarting a level or going back to main menu.
 Added 2 different creatures behaviours(active/passive).

 week 7:
+Automated the enemies spawning generator based on user difficulty choise.
+Added 2 more environments.
+Added 16 animated enemies, 4 for each matching environment.
+Added 2 more weapons.
+Added level status ui shown to the player each wave.

+week 8:
+checklist:
+Added different scope overlays.
+Animate weapon recoil.
+Allow semi-automatic firing????